What Are the Worst AAA Games Ever Made?

 Q: Why was "Harry Potter and the Deathly Hallows: Part 1" considered a failure?

-Q: How did "Alone in the Dark" aim to innovate, and why did it fail?
+Q: How did "Alone in the Dark" (2008) try to innovate, and why did it fail?

 Q: What were the expectations for "Redfall," and how did the actual release differ?

-"Redfall" was anticipated as a cooperative shooter with the signature style of Arkane Studios.
-However, high staff turnover during development led to a final product that felt rushed and unsatisfying, lacking the engaging combat and polish typically associated with Arkane.
+Redfall was anticipated as a cooperative shooter carrying the signature style of Arkane Studios.
+High staff turnover during development led to a final product that felt rushed and unsatisfying, lacking the engaging combat and polish typically associated with Arkane.

 Q: Why was "Sonic the Hedgehog 2006" notorious among gamers?

-This game was infamous for its numerous bugs, terrible controls, and significant departures from what made the franchise enjoyable.
-The mismatch between high expectations and the final product resulted in a devastating user experience, leading to a low Metacritic score.
+It became infamous for numerous bugs, terrible controls, and significant departures from what made the franchise enjoyable.
+The mismatch between high expectations and the final product resulted in a devastating user experience and a low Metacritic score.

 Q: What failure did "Babylon's Fall" represent for Square Enix?